+India -4 May 2017

-INDIA - 3 rd (May 2017), 2 nd (May 2012) and 1 st (April 2008) UPR cycle Report of the Working A. Presentation by the State under review Group on the Universal Periodic Review, 17.
-India had also amended its laws to provide more stringent punishment for atrocities against persons belonging to the Scheduled Castes and Tribes.
-In addition, 27 th UPR Session a range of policy measures had been adopted to address issues of social exclusion, India -4 May 2017 deprivation and disadvantage that such groups might face.
-A/HRC/36/10 25.
+A. Presentation by the State under review

+- 17. India had also amended its laws to provide more stringent punishment for atrocities against persons belonging to the Scheduled Castes and Tribes.
+In addition, a range of policy measures had been adopted to address issues of social exclusion, deprivation and disadvantage that such groups might face. - 25.
 Safeguarding the rights of minorities formed an essential core of the polity of India, and the State made no distinction between a citizen's caste, creed, colour or religion.